Frequently Asked Questions

 Certainly.
 It is not a problem to fly someone in at a later time however, it will be an additional heli charge.
 We can often keep the price down if the adjacent heliski company is in operation but the timing and cost will depend on the availability of a helicopter.
 Please ask us for details.

-Sorcerer Lodge supplies two travelling radios that groups are encouraged to take with them each day.
+Sorcerer Lodge supplies three travelling radios that groups are encouraged to take with them each day.
 If you are bringing your own radios, please get in touch with us in advance for the appropriate frequencies.